vgmstream/vgmstream/doc/BUILD.md

 **With GCC**: use the *./Makefile* in the root folder, see inside for options.
 For compilation flags check the *Makefile* in each folder.
 You may need to manually rebuild if you change a *.h* file (use *make clean*).

 In Linux, Makefiles can be used to cross-compile with the MingW headers, but may not be updated to generate native code at the moment.
 It should be fixable with some effort.
 Autotools should build it as vgmstream-cli instead (see the Audacious section).
+Some Linux distributions like Arch Linux include pre-patched vgmstream with most libraries, you may want that instead (see: https://aur.archlinux.org/packages/vgmstream-kode54-git/).

 Windows CMD example:
 ```